A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

-\begin{thm} Let $\phi$ be an asymptotically linear Hamiltonian diffeomorphism, unitary and non degenerate at infinity.
-If $\phi$ has an isolated twist fixed point which is homologically visible, then $\phi$ has infinitely many periodic points. \end{thm} \begin{rmk} More can be said on the period of the periodic points obtained in the theorem.
-Let $\phi$ be a diffeomorphism and $z$ a periodic point of $\phi$.
-The \emph{primitive period} of $z$ is the smallest integer $p>0$ such that $\phi^p(z)=z$.
+\begin{thm} Let $\upphi$ be a rapidly asymptotically linear Hamiltonian diffeomorphism, unitary and non-degenerate at infinity.
+If $\phi$ has an isolated twist fixed point which is homologically visible, then $\upphi$ has infinitely many periodic points. \end{thm} \begin{rmk} More can be said on the period of the periodic points obtained in the theorem.
+Let $\upphi$ be a diffeomorphism and $z$ a periodic point of $\upphi$.
+The \emph{primitive period} of $z$ is the smallest integer $p>0$ such that $\upphi^p(z)=z$.
 In the proof, it is shown that an ALHD as in Theorem \ref{thm:main_intro} has infinitely many fixed points or infinitely many periodic points with increasing primitive period. \end{rmk} Homological visibility is a technical condition, which can be considered the natural Floer-theoretical generalization of non-degeneracy.
 It is formulated in terms of the \emph{local Floer homology} groups of the fixed point (see section \ref{sub:local_floer_homology}).
 These are interesting invariants, which measure the ``homological weight'' of the fixed point by packaging its non-degenerate bifurcations into a sequence of Floer-type homology groups.
 Homological visibility can be restated equivalently using generating functions \cite[Chapter 9,\S 48]{Arnold1989MathMethods}: given a generating function for the diffeomorphism in a neighborhood of the isolated fixed point, we assume that the local Morse homology \cite{HeinHryniewiczMacarini2019_HMloc} of its critical point corresponding to the fixed point is non-trivial.
 For example, if the Lefschetz index of the isolated fixed point is non-zero, then it is homologically visible (but not vice versa).
-It is interesting to note that a homologically visible fixed point cannot be eliminated by a small perturbation of the Hamiltonian system.